Development Officer, Foundations Relations

 Program Knowledge and Communication 25% (15% research; 10% staff interactions)

-- Follow issues related to Earthjustice litigation and remain conversant in the work of assigned Earthjustice programs.
+- Follow issues related to Earthjustice litigation and remain conversant in the work of assigned Earthjustice programs, with a focus on climate and energy issues.
 This includes reading all relevant New Matter Forms, news & communications generated by Earthjustice, and news from external sources such as E&E Publishing and Greenwire.

 - Develop a working knowledge of Earthjustice’s past accomplishments and current programs and budget.

-- Track the status of relevant legal cases and programs through ongoing conversations with program staff.
+- Track the status of relevant legal cases and programs through ongoing conversations with program staff, and use of our legal database.

 - Participate in the preparation of foundation revenue estimates for the annual budget.